dotnet/dotnet-docker/1.0/README.md

  $ exit
  ```

+ The experience is very similar using [Windows Containers][win-containers].
+The commands should be the same, with the exception of the `docker run` (specifically the image name), `ls` and the directory separators.
+Try the following `docker run` command, to replace the `docker run` command above:

+```console
+docker run -it --rm microsoft/dotnet:nanoserver
+```

 The steps above are intended to show the basic functions of .NET Core tools.
 Try running `dotnet run` twice.
 You'll see that the second invocation skips compilation.
 The subsequent command after `dotnet run` demonstrates that you can run an application directly out of the bin folder, without the additional build logic that `dotnet run` adds.
 The last two commands demonstrate the publishing scenario, which prepares an app to be deployed on the same or other machine, with a requirement on only the .NET Core Runtime, not the larger SDK.
 Naturally, you don't have to exit immediately, but can continue to try out the product as long as you want.

- On Windows, the experience is very similar.
-The commands should be the same, with the exception of the first command (specifically the image name), `ls` and the directory separators.
-Try the following command, to replace the first command above:

-```console
-docker run -it --rm microsoft/dotnet:nanoserver
-```

-## Build and run an ASP.NET app within a .NET Core Container
+## Build and run an ASP.NET application within a .NET Core Container

- You can try similar instructions with an ASP.NET Core app.
+ You can try similar instructions with an ASP.NET Core application.

  ```console
 docker run -p 8000:80 -e "ASPNETCORE_URLS=http://+:80" -it --rm microsoft/dotnet